enChoice Supports a Unique Technology-Based program named SPARK (Sentinel Protection Against Rhino Killing)

 Ecologists at Wageningen University in the Netherlands have been using analytics to predict the behavior of domestic animals for a number of years.
 In 2012, the University and WGR conducted experiments to establish whether the same value can be gained from analyzing wild animal movement behavior.
 These experiments were most encouraging and in 2016 a Proof-of-Concept project was launched to develop algorithms that would describe the movement behavior of four wildlife species.
 In the interim, IBM and MTN (a telecommunications company) joined the partnership.
 A significant period of experimentation followed: an experimental area was fenced out of the reserve and a LoRa network, in an IoT design, was built to cover the 1200 hectares (3000 acres) area; 130 ‘sensorized’ animals and a group of ‘sensorized’ humans conducted a variety of experiment over a 9-month period and in July 2018, the results were pronounced a success.
 The partners are now in the process of scoping the final phase—a production rollout of the technology. enChoice is providing the project management for this phase.

-Stay tuned for all the latest news about The Wildlife Protection Program!
+Stay tuned for all the latest news about SPARK!

 Founded in 1993, enChoice, Inc. is celebrating 25 years as an award-winning Enterprise Content Management (ECM) and Digital Transformation solutions company. enChoice software, services, and support help customers accelerate their digital transformation by leveraging content and optimizing business processes. enChoice is an IBM Gold Business Partner, IBM 2015 Business Partner of the Year, OpenText Technology Partner, and Microsoft Dynamics Partner.
 Discover why over 1,000 leading companies have chosen enChoice as their trusted experts in enterprise content management (ECM).